 - College credit, which is completely transferrable to all UNC System Institutions, as well as many private schools and out-of-state universities and colleges. - College credit toward a credential, certificate or diploma in a technical career. - Workforce Continuing Education credit toward an industry-recognized credential or certification. - A high school diploma and two years of college credit in four to five years through cooperative innovative high schools (Hoke County students only).

-Upon meeting eligibility requirements, students may enroll in a College Transfer upon meeting eligibility requirements, students may enroll in a College Transfel pathway, a curriculum Career and Technical Education pathway, a Workforce Continuing Education pathway, or SandHoke Early College High School (Hoke County students only).
+Upon meeting eligibility requirements, students may enroll in a College Transfer pathway, a curriculum Career and Technical Education pathway, a Workforce Continuing Education pathway, or SandHoke Early College High School (Hoke County students only).